Torres Strait Spanish Mackerel Fishery

 Although the Spanish Mackerel stocks in Torres Strait were once thought to be migratory and moved between jurisdictions, there is emerging evidence that there is probably limited exchange between the Torres Strait and the Gulf of Carpentaria or Queensland east coast.

-In 2009, 161 Traditional Inhabitant boat licences with Spanish Mackerel entries were issued to Traditional Inhabitants.
-A small number of non-Traditional Inhabitants participate in the fishery under leasing arrangements and operate under a quota.
+In 2019, 91 Traditional Inhabitant boat licences with Spanish Mackerel entries were issued to Traditional Inhabitants.
+Five non-Traditional Inhabitants will participate in the fishery in the 2019-20 seaosn under sunset leasing arrangements and operate under an individual catch allowance.

-The Torres Strait Spanish Mackerel Fishery was strategically assessed under the Environment Protection and Biodiversity Conservation Act 1999 during 2008 and was formally accredited as a Wildlife Trade Operation in late November 2008.
+The Torres Strait Spanish Mackerel Fishery is strategically assessed under the Environment Protection and Biodiversity Conservation Act 1999 has been formally accredited as a Wildlife Trade Operation.

-The Department of Environment and Energy also provided a number of recommendations to improve the sustainability of the fishery.
-The export accreditation is valid until 25 November 2011 at which time the fishery will be re-assessed.
+The Department of Environment have provided a number of recommendations to improve the sustainability of the fishery.
+The export accreditation is valid until 18 December 2020 at which time the fishery will be re-assessed.